lucasschott/rl_labs_notebooks/README.md

 * and follow instructions from lab_instructions.ipynb

-When you finish working on the rl_labs
+When you stop working on the rl_labs

 * Termiate the jupyter lab process

-* Run
+* And run

 ```
 conda deactivate